 Adam: And for most women something like this actually feels worse than a death because it is not a concrete loss because the person is still there and oftentimes there is this hope that maybe he’ll change, maybe he’ll figure things out, maybe he will ‘come back from the dead,’ if you will.

 Anne: Well in a lot of cases they don’t know.
 This is not something you announce to the whole neighborhood.
 I do because that’s my personality, but most women don't.
 They are not in the situation to be able to do that.
-Usually don’t want their neighbors to know that their husband was just arrested, like mine was.
-So if there are listeners right now listening and they think ‘I want a box, that would really help me feel less isolated right now.’
+They, usually, don’t want their neighbors to know that their husband was just arrested, like mine was.
+If there are listeners, right now, listening and they think ‘I want a box, that would really help me feel less isolated right now.’
 How can they get one?

 We have the gatekeepers who know the needs of the community and have the support so they can pass those out.
 We want to do this in a way that we’re not just throwing boxes out there to whomever, we want to do this in a way that we’re getting it into the hands of the right people, through trusted channels.
 We are very cautious about that.

-The second way is to participate in one of our ‘give one get one campaigns.’
-The way this works is that the person would come to our website www.SendingLight.org, go to the donate tab on the main menu–if they donate $50 during that campaign they will receive one box for themselves.
+The second way is to participate in one of our ‘give one, get one campaigns.’
+The way this works is that a person would come to our website www.SendingLight.org, go to the donate tab on the main menu--if they donate $50 during that campaign they will receive one box for themselves.
 Again, they can either keep it or give it to another person.
 In addition, we will send out another box to a stranger, someone who is in need.

 Adam: Right, absolutely.
-And the very fact that this community or religious leader is getting a handful of boxes is indicative of the fact that there’s something else they could be offering or doing that they are just not aware of.
-So we’ll immediately come in and provide that education for them so that they understand trauma.
+The very fact that this community or religious leader is getting a handful of boxes is indicative of the fact that there’s something else they could be offering or doing that they are just not aware of.
+We’ll immediately come in and provide that education for them so that they understand trauma.